Our Current Work

 A Transport Service for offenders’ families and friends which provides transport on visit days from Westbury Station and Devizes town centre to the prison and back again.

+Our origami group meet in the Education department on Friday mornings.
+Launched in 2017 under the direction of Helen Holtam, the group continues to produce origami cards and models which are sold on Helen’s Origami Inside website to generate funds for the Friends.
 It is a small but productive group; last year they raised just over £3,500 and since 2017 have raised over £25,000.
 The HMP Erlestoke Governor chose to use the group’s origami cards last Christmas.
 Similarly, the Prisons Minister and four other Justice Ministers chose the origami penguin card for their Christmas cards.
 So, please visit Origami Inside and browse the products – you may find the perfect card for someone!

 Examples of our Past Work